Senior Thesis in Control and Dynamical Systems

 Research in control and dynamical systems, supervised by a Caltech faculty member.
 The topic selection is determined by the adviser and the student and is subject to approval by the CDS faculty.
 First and second terms: midterm progress report and oral presentation during finals week.
 Third term: completion of thesis and final presentation.
 Not offered on a pass/fail basis.

-Introduction to Feedback Control Systems
+Analysis and Design of Feedback Control Systems

 Linear Systems Theory